piteren/pypoks/README.md

 ```
 ![](images/pypoks_HDMK.png)

-Possible moves are defined in TBL_MOV in envy.py.
+Allowed moves are defined with table_moves in game_config yaml file.

 While playing debug of a game is logged to terminal.
 You can always check what cards played each agent.